dlatham/refinedk9-phone/README.md

 ## Setup:
  - Add the appropriate audio files to the ./audio folder
- - Rename the config-example.php to example.php and add the auth tokens.
+ - Rename the config-example.php to config.php and add the auth tokens.
+ - Ensure the api subdomian has been added to the SSL cert
+ - Ensure the the correct virtualhost is setup for the api endpoint in your apache configuration (Use https obviously)

 ## Changelog: